SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/01-Introduction-To-Nodejs.md

 - Define the project's key characteristics

-- Wait for the `package.json` configuration file to be created
+- Wait for the `package.json` configuration file to generate

 - Open an editor and start coding

-To **go around** all the questions about the project's characteristics just type:
+To **apply default values** to all questions about the project's characteristics, just type:

 ```js
 npm init -y